-Utah Lease Agreement Disclosures
+Utah Residential Lease Agreement Disclosures

-Disclosure | Applicable to |
+Disclosure | Applicable To |

 ---|---|

-Prospective Tenant’s Disclosure | All Prospective Tenants |
+New Tenant Disclosure | All New Tenants |

-Landlord’s Name/Address | All Units |
+Landlord’s Name and Address | All Units |

-Lead Paint | All Units Prior to 1978 |
+Lead Paint | All Units Built Before 1978 |

-Applicable to all prospective tenants in Utah.
+Applicable to all new tenants in Utah.

-- An inventory checklist of the property’s condition (excluding ordinary wear and tear).
+- An inventory checklist of the property’s condition (excluding ordinary wear and tear)

-- The requirements and process for the prospective tenant to recover money through written demand.
+- The requirements and process for the prospective tenant to recover money through written demand

-Landlord’s Name & Address
+Landlord’s Name and Address

-Applicable to all rental units in Utah.
+Applicable to all Utah rentals.

 Methamphetamine Contamination Disclosure